yahoo/redislite/docs/source/topic/redislite_design.rst

 classes.

-Both enhanced classes accept one additional optional argument, which is the filename to use for the redis.db file.
+Both enhanced classes accept one additional optional argument, which is the filename to use for the redis rdb file.

 These enhanced classes provide the following additional functionality:

-* They configure and start and embedded copy of the redis server running on a unix domain socket in the redislist temp directory for the communication to the redis service.
+* They configure and start an embedded copy of the redis server running on a unix domain socket in the redislite temp directory for the communication to the redis service.
 * TCP communication is disabled.
 * The classes have two additional attributes:
     * db - The path to the db backing file for the redis instance.